danivegamx/danivegamx/README.md

 ### Heyo! 👋
 ## This is Dan

 I'm a *software engineer* with 10+ years of experience.
-TBH I have gone through lot of stuff, but I specialize (I think) in JavaScript, React and Node.
+TBH I have gone through lot of stuff, but I specialize in JavaScript, React and Node.

 - 🔭 I’m currently working on Salesforce Cloud Commerce projects
 - 🌱 I’m currently learning Cloud Technologies